Offers contained within this article maybe expired.

 It’s pretty common to purchase items that are “final sale” meaning that the merchant won’t allow you to return these items.
 When this happens, you should still be covered Amex return protection.

-Once you have verified that the merchant will not accept the eligible item, you can file your claim either online or over the phone.
+Once you have verified that the merchant will not accept the eligible item, you can file your claim over the phone.

 Within 30 days of that phone call, Amex will need you to send in the following: